The SpongeBob Movie: Sponge on the Run: Plot

-Back in Bikini Bottom, Plankton arrives at the Krusty Krab.
-Mr. Krabs willingly gives him the formula, feeling depressed without SpongeBob.
-However, seeing Mr. Krabs so upset makes Plankton feel guilty.
-Upon finding out that SpongeBob and Patrick will be executed in a luxury show in Poseidon's palace, Mr. Krabs, Squidward, Sandy, and a redeemed Plankton decide to save them.
+Back in Bikini Bottom, Plankton arrives at the Krusty Krab, in which Mr. Krabs willingly gives him the formula, feeling depressed without SpongeBob, causing Plankton to feel unsatisfied.
+Later, upon hearing that SpongeBob and Patrick will be executed in a luxury show in Poseidon's Palace, Mr. Krabs, Squidward, Sandy, and a repentant Plankton decide to save them.

 In prison, Sage reveals to SpongeBob and Patrick that the "Challenge Coin" never had powers and that the bravery came from themselves.
-Before SpongeBob is executed, Mr. Krabs, Squidward, Plankton, and Sandy burst into the show to testify in favor of SpongeBob.
-Along with Patrick, each recounts an experience they had with SpongeBob at a summer camp, earning the audience's gratitude.
-Afterwards, the group perform a musical number to distract Poseidon and take Gary.
+Before SpongeBob and Patrick can be executed, Mr. Krabs, Squidward, Plankton, and Sandy burst into the show to testify in favor of SpongeBob.
+Along with Patrick, each recounts their experience with SpongeBob at a summer camp, earning the audience's gratitude.
+Afterwards, the group performs a musical number to distract Poseidon and take Gary.
 Poseidon realizes the distraction and orders his guards to capture the group.
 SpongeBob and his friends manage to escape the guards and head towards the exit, but are once again cornered when Otto leaves them behind.

-Poseidon offers to drop charges against the group on the condition that SpongeBob leaves Gary with him.
+Poseidon offers to drop charges against the group if SpongeBob leaves Gary with him.
 SpongeBob refuses, arguing that his friends decided to rescue him even if they risked death.
-When Poseidon finds out that he has no friends and reveals that he needs the slime for his appearance, SpongeBob offers to be his friend.
-Poseidon removes all his arrangements and return to his true appearance.
-Everyone accepts his appearance, and Poseidon allows SpongeBob to take Gary back home.
-Poseidon releases all his enslaved snails to accompany them and Bikini Bottom ends up becoming a "sea snail refuge".
+When Poseidon discovers he has no friends and reveals that he needs the slime for his appearance, SpongeBob offers to be his friend.
+Poseidon removes all his arrangements and returns to his true appearance; everyone accepts his look, and Poseidon allows SpongeBob to take Gary back home.
+He also releases all his enslaved snails to accompany them back to Bikini Bottom.